 Susan Faludi

 Backlash, published in 1991, played a formative role in the revival of a national discussion about feminism.
-The book punctured popular myths about the “costs” of women’s independence that have been repeatedly deployed to discourage women from pursuing equality.
-In Stiffed, which was published in 1999, Faludi turned her attention to the social pressures placed on men, analyzing the contemporary forces that warp men’s lives and attitudes.
+The book puncturs popular myths about the “costs” of women’s independence that have been repeatedly deployed to discourage women from pursuing equality.
+In Stiffed, Faludi turns her attention to the social pressures placed on men, analyzing the contemporary forces that warp men’s lives and attitudes.
 Her 2007 book, The Terror Dream, is one of the most original dissections of the post-9/11 American psyche in the media, popular culture, and political life.
 All of her work challenges convention and stereotype and encourages readers to re-evaluate their own views and convictions.

-Susan Faludi was born in New York City and grew up in Yorktown Heights, New York, where she attended public school and discovered an early love for journalism while editing the high school paper.
-She went to Harvard University on scholarship, majored in American and English history and literature, and served as managing editor of The Harvard Crimson.
-She graduated summa cum laude and entered professional journalism, hop-scotching from copy girl at The New York Times to reporter at The Miami Herald, Sunday magazine writer at The Atlanta Constitution and The San Jose Mercury News, and reporter at The Wall Street Journal.
-She won the Pulitzer Prize for Explanatory Journalism while at The Wall Street Journal, for a story about the painful human consequences of a leveraged buyout of Safeway Stores.
+Susan Faludi was born in New York City.
+Raised in Yorktown Heights, New York, Susan discovered a love for journalism while editing her high school paper.
+She attended Harvard University on scholarship and majored in American and English history and literature.
+In addition, she served as managing editor of The Harvard Crimson, and graduated summa cum laude.
+Her career quickly progressed, starting at The New York Times and including roles at The Miami Herald, The Atlanta Constitution, The San Jose Mercury News, and The Wall Street Journal.
+She won the Pulitzer Prize for Explanatory Journalism while at The Wall Street Journal.
+Her award-winning story was about the painful human consequences of a leveraged buyout of Safeway Stores.

 Faludi’s work has appeared in The New Yorker, The Wall Street Journal, The New York Times, The Los Angeles Times, Harper’s, and The Nation, among other publications.
 For the last several years, she has taught gender studies, first at Harvard University and then at Bowdoin College.